-However, while 3D point clouds inputs offer more geometric information for better efficiency and generalization~\cite{rvt,whole,points}, 3D visual pre-training for robotic manipulation remains underexplored; meanwhile, standardized pipelines and generative tools are rapidly expanding 3D data quality and scale.~\cite{robomind,rh20t}.
-These trends motivate a central question: \textbf{\emph{Can we design a scalable 3D visual pre-training framework specially tailored to robotic manipulation?}}
+However, although 3D point cloud inputs provide richer geometric information and stronger generalization~\cite{rvt,whole,points}, 3D visual pre-training for robotic manipulation remains underexplored, even as standardized pipelines and generative tools rapidly expand the scale and quality of 3D data~\cite{robomind,rh20t}.
+These trends motivate a central question: \textbf{\emph{Can we design a scalable 3D visual pre-training framework tailored to robotic manipulation?}}

-Point clouds offer a natural format for 3D data, yet their irregular structure, sparsity, and permutation invariance complicate spatial reasoning and semantic abstraction~\cite{pointnet_ref}.
-Although many 3D pre-training methods have effectively overcome these challenges and demonstrate strong performance on tasks such as object recognition~\cite{pointbert,strl} and segmentation~\cite{pointcontrast}, they still exhibit suboptimal transfer to robotic manipulation, and even lagging behind 2D foundation models in manipulation benchmarks~\cite{lift3d}.
-We identify that current 3D pre-training approaches overlook two critical aspects:
+Point clouds provide a natural representation of 3D scenes, yet their irregular structure, sparsity, and permutation invariance complicate spatial reasoning and semantic abstraction~\cite{pointnet_ref}.
+Although many 3D pre-training methods perform well on object recognition~\cite{pointbert,strl} and segmentation~\cite{pointcontrast}, they transfer poorly to robotic manipulation and can even lag behind 2D foundation models on manipulation benchmarks~\cite{lift3d}.
+We identify two key limitations in existing 3D pre-training approaches:

-\textbf{Lack of dynamics awareness.} Robotic manipulation is inherently sequential, where each action brings about deliberate changes in the state.
-However, most existing 3D pre-training frameworks use supervision signals derived solely from the same frame as their inputs.
-This design overlooks the temporal continuity and causal dependencies underlying state transitions, resulting in a representation space that lacks coherent temporal structure and fails to capture dynamic or causal relationships across states.
+\textbf{Lack of dynamics awareness.} Robotic manipulation is inherently sequential, where each action changes the system state.
+However, most 3D pre-training frameworks rely on supervision from single frames, ignoring temporal continuity and causal dependencies between states.
+As a result, the learned representations lack coherent temporal structure and fail to capture dynamic relationships across states.

-\textbf{Lack of manipulation-relevant abstraction.} While many 3D pre-training approaches focus on holistic scene reconstruction, they often capture background details irrelevant to control~\cite{univla}.
-However, incorporating such dense representations can mislead policy networks, as they may divert attention from task-critical elements.
-In contrast, effective manipulation necessitates abstractions that prioritize actionable object regions and interaction dynamics, rather than striving for full-scene fidelity.
+\textbf{Lack of manipulation-relevant abstraction.} Many 3D methods focus on holistic scene reconstruction and often capture background details irrelevant to control~\cite{univla}.
+Such dense representations may mislead policy networks by diverting attention from task-critical elements.
+In contrast, effective manipulation requires abstractions that emphasize actionable object regions and interaction dynamics.